 Select the round field in front of "Internet e-mail" and click on "Next" at the bottom right.

-A new window will appear, in which you will be prompted to enter all to enter the necessary information about your e-mail inbox.
+A new window will appear in which you will be prompted to enter all the to enter the necessary information about your e-mail inbox.

 As the user name, enter the e-mail login that was used when you created the e-mail box in your customer area on www.checkdomain.net/en has been assigned.